GoswamiDhiman/OffMix-3L/README.md

 Code-mixing and code-switching are common linguistic phenomena observed both in speech and text form.
 While the two terms are often used interchangeably, code-mixing is defined as the use of words or morphemes from multiple languages within a single utterance, sentence, or discourse whereas code-switching refers to the deliberate alternation between multiple languages within the same context.

-We introduce OffMix-3L, a novel threelanguage code-mixed test dataset in Bangla-Hindi-English for offensive language identification.
+We introduce OffMix-3L, a novel three language code-mixed test dataset in Bangla-Hindi-English for offensive language identification.
 OffMix-3L contains 1,001 instances annotated by speakers of the three languages.

 Read the full paper here: https://aclanthology.org/2023.socialnlp-1.3.pdf